RaySnow/postcss-rpx-to-viewport/README.md

 ## purpose
 1. for h5、mini-program、mpvue and so on
-2. write css unit the same as your design daft   (Example: 750 layout = 750rpx)
+2. write css unit the same as your layout (Example: 750px width layout = 750rpx)

 ## Usage